apache/usergrid-nodejs/README.md

 	    var Usergrid = require('usergrid')
 	    Usergrid.init() // defaults to use config.json

-2. The Instance pattern enables the develper to manage instances of the Usergrid client independently and in an isolated fashion.
-The primary use-case for this is when an application connects to multiple Usergrid targets:
+2. The Instance pattern enables the developer to manage instances of the Usergrid client independently and in an isolated fashion.
+The primary use-case for this is when an application connects to multiple Usergrid targets.

 	    var UsergridClient = require('./node_modules/usergrid/lib/client')
 	    var client = new UsergridClient(config)

-_Note: The following examples assume you are using the `Usergrid` shared instance.
+_**Note:** Examples in this readme assume you are using the `Usergrid` shared instance.
 If you've implemented the instance pattern instead, simply replace `Usergrid` with your client instance variable.
-See `/tests` for advanced usage._
+See `/tests` for additional examples._

 ## RESTful operations

-The Usergrid Node.js SDK is built on top of [request](https://github.com/request/request).
-As such behaves almost as a drop-in replacement.
-Where you would expect a standard error-first callback from request, the same is true of the Usergrid SDK methods.

 When making any RESTful call, a `type` parameter (or `path`) is always required.
 Whether you specify this as an argument or in an object as a parameter is up to you.